 In some situations, a single test case can verify a simple requirement.
-However, it is more common practice to think of multiple situations that tests your feature more thoroughly.
-When your contact form offers an optional text field, try both filling and clearing the field in two separate test cases.
+However, it is more common practice to think of multiple situations that test your feature more thoroughly.
+When your contact form offers an optional text field, try both filling and clearing the field in two separate cases.
 Even better: try to go beyond the “happy path” and think of things the software shouldn’t do.
 If your contact form accepts an e-mail address, why not check if a non-valid address is accepted too?

 So, that’s it then?
 Well, there’s more.
 Like writing a blog post, creating test cases require certain writing skills, like imagining things from the end-user’s perspective.
 If you want to read more, be sure to read 7 tips for great test cases.

-A test suite allows you categorize test cases in such a way that they match your planning and analysis needs.
+A test suite allows you to categorize test cases in such a way that they match your planning and analysis needs.
 Do you run functional and performance tests?
 Create two suites and label them accordingly.
 Do you test different applications and want to monitor them?
 Create a suite for every application.
 Are you still able to manage without test suites?
 Don’t use them!
-Remember, they are only there to help you organize test cases when needed.
+Remember, they are only there to help you organize when needed.

 Finally, we end up with test runs.
-They are little crossroads in your testing project, where several aspects come together.
+They are little crossroads in your manual testing project, where several aspects come together.
 Simply put, test runs determine which test cases are tested by which user(s) at what particular time.
 Quite a mouthful!

 Image you have created your test cases for your contact form and its about to become available to your organization for testing.
 Are you going to test it for yourself, or do you pick someone else?
 When are you going to start testing – and, when do you want to gather the results?
-Which test cases are you going to select – all of them, or just the ones marked “happy flow”?
+Which cases are you going to select – all of them, or just the ones marked “happy flow”?
 These questions should be answered when planning a test run.